Quick EPO Summary Points

 Simply speaking, EPO is a naturally occurring substance that regulates the ‘oxygen-carrying’ capacity of the blood.
 But to be more precise, EPO is a glycoprotein, mainly involved in a process called erythropoiesis.

 Erythropoiesis is the name given to the process of regeneration of erythrocytes (i.e. red blood cells).

 With red blood cells only having a life span of ~120 days; erythropoiesis is essential to maintain normal red blood cell levels.
 Without EPO, the body simply can’t produce the red blood cells required to carry out normal functions.

 But with synthetic EPO, the percentage of red blood cells in whole blood (hematocrit) can be boosted well above normal.

 EPO Function & History

-This was despite the fact there was no test was available to detect its use.
-It took till the turn of the century in 2000 for the first verified test for detection of EPO to appear.
-The test has since been refined and improved to keep up with developments in use of different synthetic varieties of EPO.
+This was despite no test being available to detect its use.
+It took till the turn of the century in 2000 for the first verified test for the detection of EPO to appear.
+The test has since been refined and improved to keep up with developments in the use of different synthetic varieties of EPO.